Hi, I'm Martin Gulis.

 Experience

-- Designed, developed, and deployed real-time collaboration applications for Windows, macOS, Android and iOS using Unreal Engine (C++).
+- Designed and developed online 3D editor applications with real-time collaboration features for Windows, macOS, Android and iOS using Unreal Engine (C++).

 - Created automated unit and integration tests following Behavior-Driven Development (BDD) methodology to ensure accurate and maintainable application behavior.